apollographql/router/.changesets/fix_renee_max_evaluated_plans_rs.md

-### fix: propagate evaluated plans limit and paths limit to the native query planner ([PR #6316](https://github.com/apollographql/router/pull/6316))
+### Native query planner now receives both "plan" and "path" limits configuration ([PR #6316](https://github.com/apollographql/router/pull/6316))

-Two experimental query planning complexity limiting options now work with the native query planner:
+The native query planner now correctly sets two experimental configuration options for limiting query planning complexity.
+These were previously available in the configuration and observed by the legacy planner, but were not being passed to the new native planner until now:

 - `supergraph.query_planning.experimental_plans_limit`
 - `supergraph.query_planning.experimental_paths_limit`